moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

 ---
 title: "React Patterns: Component with Unknown Content Variants"
 date: "2021-02-04"
-description: "A dumb component changes its content too often, but the presentation remains the same.
-What would be a useful pattern in this scenario?"
+description: "A dumb component renders any text passed while its visual appearance remains static.
+It is also unknown how many new content variations are about to come.
+What would be a useful React pattern in this scenario?"
 featuredImage: "component-with-dynamic-content-pattern.png.png"
 ---
 <p>
   <img alt="Component with Unknown Content Variants" src="component-with-dynamic-content-pattern.png" />
 </p>

-A dumb component renders any text passed to it while the visual appearance remains static.
+A dumb component renders any text passed while its visual appearance remains static.
 It is also unknown how many new content variations are about to come.
 What would be a useful React pattern in this scenario?

 ## The Problem
 Look at the right side of the picture below.